Toyotomius/FrequencyCalculator/README.md

 Ignores null items in the collection passed in the same way as CalculateSingles.

-Will also ignore nulls passed as part of the specific pair to search for:
+Will also ignore nulls passed as part of the specific triplet to search for:
 ```
 var itemsToFind = new List<string> {"1", "2", "3", null};
 var results = itemsToFind.CalculateTriplets(itemsToFind); // Will discard the null value